 In France, certainly amongst my circle, we may get together and take a photo and put it on Facebook, but everyone knows better than to include a picture of the children.

-Have French Parents become paranoid?
+Have we become paranoid?

 So how do French people discuss such exciting activities as their child’s birth, or their kid’s latest Halloween costume?
 It may be rather old-fashioned, but in person actually.
 Because I rarely see on social media how my friends’ children are doing, I tend to always ask.